Costa Mesa Pedestrian Accident Attorneys

 A statute of limitations is a time limit imposed by law, after which your claim is forever barred.
 In California, you have two years after the date of a pedestrian accident to file a claim in civil court against the responsible party.
 It is critical to file a lawsuit within this timeframe unless the case is favorably settled before that time.

-After a serious pedestrian accident, our Orange County personal injury lawyers at Allen, Flatt, Ballidis & Leslie can investigate and gather witness statements, photographs, and other evidence to support your claim, including video evidence when available.
+After a serious pedestrian accident, our Costa Mesa personal injury lawyers at Allen, Flatt, Ballidis & Leslie can investigate and gather witness statements, photographs, and other evidence to support your claim, including video evidence when available.
 We understand insurance companies will try to shift at least part of the blame to you, and we can negotiate skillfully with their representatives on your behalf.
 If necessary, we can fight for the compensation you deserve in court.
 Call us today at (949) 752-7474 to schedule a free consultation.

 So, go on - call (888) 752-7474, or send over our free case